-Who needs a Content Security Policy and why
+Who needs a Content Security Policy

 You as the web administrator, along with your web developers, are responsible for ensuring the safety of visitors who trust the code you deploy.
 A correctly configured Content Security Policy goes a long way towards that end by telling the browser which scripts you explicitly authorize to run on your domain.

 How do you know if your website has a Content Security Policy in place?
 One way to quickly verify if security headers are set it is by using the free service https://securityheaders.io/.
 This service will list any directives you have in place, but it can’t judge if your Content Security Policy headers make sense.
 You have to make that decision yourself.